archiGrad/Bartlett_RC11_2025/readme.md

 # Update 2: Comprehensive 3D Model Support Implementation
+- go ever the code changes and explain
+- implement it our selves
+- make our own glb files
+- upload it to the website

 ## Global Changes
 - Added support for 3D model file type (.glb)
 - Implemented 3D model preview and viewing functionality
 - Enhanced file search and display to support 3D models

 ## GLB files
 GLB (GL Transmission Format Binary) is a file format for 3D models that stores geometry, materials, textures, and animations in a single compact, binary file.
 It's based on the glTF (GL Transmission Format) standard, which is designed for efficient transmission and loading of 3D content on the web and in applications.
 GLB files are widely supported across different 3D rendering platforms, making them ideal for web-based 3D experiences, games, and interactive visualizations.
-They offer a good balance between file size and model complexity, supporting features like PBR (Physically Based Rendering) materials and complex scene hierarchies.
+They offer a good balance between file size and model complexity, supporting features like PBR (Physically Based Rendering) materials and complex scene hierarchies. we will use mainly blender for any file conversion.

+sketchfab.com will also give you good search results.

 ## three.js
 Three.js is a popular, lightweight, and cross-browser JavaScript library used for creating and displaying 3D computer graphics in a web browser.
 Developed by Ricardo Cabello (mrdoob), it provides an abstraction layer over WebGL, making it much easier to create 3D graphics without needing to write complex WebGL code directly.
 Three.js allows developers to create sophisticated 3D visualizations, animations, games, and interactive experiences using simple JavaScript, with built-in support for loading various 3D model formats, adding lights and cameras, creating materials and geometries, and implementing complex rendering techniques.
 Its extensive documentation, large community, and consistent updates make it a go-to library for web-based 3D graphics.

 # code changes supporting the additions